bnbullock/UFOs/README.md

 ## Summary Analysis

-- The display results have generally met the deliverables and the site performed as expected.
+- The display results have generally met the deliverables and the website panel filtering performed as expected with valid data being returned for a given filtered search.
 We can filter on one item up to and including 5 items as shown above.
 Recommendations of additional features are made below based on meeting the deliverables requested by the client.
-Additional filterers and features can be added using the framework encompassed in this design to improve the site further.
+Additional filters and features can be added using the framework encompassed in this design to improve the site further.

 ### Drawbacks

-  1. Once we have performed a filtering action the data remains as shown and the only way to reset the table data is to refresh the screen.
+  1. Once we have performed a filtering action the data remains as shown and the only way to reload the table data and perform a new search is to refresh the screen.
   2. It would be advisible to remove the placeholder values once a filtered search has been completed.
-The placeholder values remaining on the filters "not" used is a bit misleading when looking at the results.
+The placeholder values are visible on the filter panel and look as though they were part of the filtered search, which can be a bit misleading when looking at the results.

 ### Recommendations for website

   1. Add a button to the filter panel, perhaps near the "Filter Search" label that will reload the table data allowing for a new filtering action to start.
-  2. Based on the filtered data result, it would be great to be able to chart/graph the result for a visual representation.
+  2. Based on the filtered data result, it would be great to be able to chart/graph the result for a visual representation of the data.
   3. A submit button would also be beneficial to be able to use the mouse to execute a filtered search.